samhohcm/Robot-Kinematics-Remote-Worksheet-1/README.md

 ## Help and updates

-If you have any difficulty with the activity please all initiate a pull request to contact for any help :)
+If you have any difficulty with the activity please initiate a pull request to contact for any help :)